ed-asriyan/proxy-server/README.md

 # Architecture
 ![digram](./diagram.svg)

-There are two types of hosts: **frontman** and **proxy**.
+There are 3 types of hosts: **frontman**, **metrics** and **proxy**.
 Frontman should be deployed as a single instance (sharding under single DNS record and/or IP address is allowed).
+Metrics should be deployed as a single instance (sharding is not allowed).
 Proxies could be deployed as many instances as needed, each instance should have dedicated IP address and DNS record (if exists).
 All hosts should be Debian hosts with public IPs.

 ## Frontman
 It is a single linux host with the following tools installed and configured:
 * [nginx](https://nginx.org) (role: `frontmen`) serving static content over HTTPS:
    * static html pages with installation instructions.
 The user is provided with a private instruction link with a personal ShadowSocks configuration, which the user uses once to install the ShadowSocks configuration
    * personal dynamic ShadowSocks configuration json files ([SIP008](https://shadowsocks.org/doc/sip008.html)) for each client, which is used by ShadowSocks client each time before connecting to a ShadowSocks server
-* [prometheus](https://prometheus.io) (role: `prometheus`): monitoring to detect traffic abuse
 * [certbot](https://certbot.eff.org) (role: `certbot`) for automatic and free renewal of HTTPS certificates used by nginx

 Playbook: [frontman.yml](./frontman.yml)

+## Metrics
+It is a single linux host with the prometheus installed.
+Users do not access this host.
+Host may have no domain name.
+* [prometheus](https://prometheus.io) (role: `prometheus`): monitoring to detect traffic abuse

 ## Proxy
 As many proxy hosts as needed could be deployed but each one should have its own IP address and/or DNS record.